CV-Magician/MMM-CLIP/README.md

 In this method, we perform binary classification for each class of each image, determining whether it contains the target object.
 For "existence" state, we utilize the foundational CLIP template "A photo of a...".
 To mitigate CLIP's dependence on label content, the negative case, indicating "non-existence", is formulated as "A photo of nothing" instead of "A photo without a...".
 The cosine similarity results between these two label constructions and the image, obtained through the CLIP text and image encoders, are then assigned a corresponding label of 1 or 0 based on the similarity.
 For example in Figure 2, if we ask about the "Motorcycle" in this picture, it will select 0-index and mark the motorcycle label as 1; but for "Trunk", the negative is selected and the trunk label is marked as 0.

 ![The inference pipeline of **Yes or No** aligns with CLIP's, except that the input takes our prompt template.](img/yes_or_no.png)
-*The inference pipeline of **Yes or No** aligns with CLIP's, except that the input takes our prompt template.*
+*Figure 3.
+The inference pipeline of **Yes or No** aligns with CLIP's, except that the input takes our prompt template.*

 **(2) List-all Classes**
 For every image, we exhaustively enumerate all possible multi-classification scenarios.
 The result is given by the sum of combinations:
 $\sum_{k=0}^{n} \binom{n}{k} = 2^n$
 The prompt content involves a simple combination of classes without using templates or embellishments.
 For the optimal results provided by CLIP, all labels corresponding to the identified combinations are marked as 1, others are labeled 0.
-See Figure 3 for details.
+See Figure 4 for details.

 ![A brief illustration of the **List-all Classes** framework.
 It just gets all the text combinations for input, and then gets the answer combinations for output.](img/list_all.png)
-*A brief illustration of the **List-all Classes** framework.
+*Figure 4.
+A brief illustration of the **List-all Classes** framework.
 It just gets all the text combinations for input, and then gets the answer combinations for output.*

 **(3) Top-all Classes**
 Enumerating all possible combinations in the "List-all" approach becomes increasingly challenging as the number of categories grows exponentially.
 Even with the capability to handle Kaggle's 10-class dataset, when faced with the VOC-2007 dataset, issues of "CUDA out of memory" arise.
 The comparative results from CLIP not only provide information about the highest values but also incorporate ranking information derived from large-scale text-image pair pretraining, exhibiting a certain degree of accuracy.
 To address the complexity arising from the exhaustive enumeration in List-all, we propose the "Top-all" strategy.
 Initially, CLIP is employed to rank classes, forming a sequence of [Top-1, Top-2,...,Top-n].
-The combination content is then transformed into combinations of Top-k and all preceding results, as explained in Figure 4.
+The combination content is then transformed into combinations of Top-k and all preceding results, as explained in Figure 5.
 A common sense is that when a label exists, labels with higher probabilities are also likely to exist.
 Finally, by adding a "nothing" prompt to ensure label completeness, the complexity of the previous method is reduced to O(n + n + 1) = O(n).

 ![The detailed pipeline of **Top-all Classes** first sorts the text through CLIP and obtains the reduced text combination result for input, then follows the **List-all Classes** to get its answers.](img/top-all.png)

-*The detailed pipeline of **Top-all Classes** first sorts the text through CLIP and obtains the reduced text combination result for input, then follows the **List-all Classes** to get its answers.*
+*Figure 5.
+The detailed pipeline of **Top-all Classes** first sorts the text through CLIP and obtains the reduced text combination result for input, then follows the **List-all Classes** to get its answers.*

 **(4) LLM Optimization**
 In this approach, we harness the capabilities of large language model (LLM) to optimize the classification prompts by receiving the response of quarying the Qwen-14B API with "Please caption an image that contains ...".
-Other details are the same as the above and see the change in Figure 5.
+Other details are the same as the above and see the change in Figure 6.

 ![ ](img/llm.png)